 An experiential course in editing of the literary magazine Q. Topics include evaluating manuscripts, magazine layout, copyediting, and printing arrangements.
 Pre-requisites: EN 101-102 and permission of professor.
+May be repeated for credit.

 EN 326 Writing Children's Literature (3)